desktop/desktop/docs/technical/editor-integration.md

 }
 ```

-If you want to add another editor, add a new key to the `ExternalEditor`
-enum with a friendly name for the value.
-This will trigger a number of compiler
-errors, which are places in the module you need to add code.

 ### Step 1: Find the Install Location

 Windows programs are typically installed by the user.
-To assist with removal,
+Installers will add
-entries are added to the registry that help the operating system display
+entries to the registry to help the OS with cleaning up later, if the user
-details about the program, so the user can can tidy it up later if necessary.
-These entries are used by GitHub Desktop to identify relevant programs and
+wishes to uninstall.
+These entries are used by GitHub Desktop to identify
-where they can be located.
+relevant programs and where they can be located.

-The location for each editor is listed in `getRegistryKeys()`.
-Some editors
+The registry locations for each editor are listed in `getRegistryKeys()`.
-support different install locations, but are structurally the same (for
+Some editors support multiple install locations, but are structurally the
-example 64-bit or 32-bit installations, or stable and developer channels).
+same (for example 64-bit or 32-bit application, or stable and developer
+channels).

 ```ts
 function getRegistryKeys(editor: ExternalEditor): ReadonlyArray<string> {